 Any reduction in indirect cost recovery must balance the University’s interests in performing the work of an extramural award and the resources the University or the campus must use to cover the lost revenue.

-The authority to approve indirect cost exceptions comes from the President to the Chief Financial Officer, who has delegated to the Chancellors, to the Vice President – Agriculture and Natural Resources, and to the Vice President–Research and Graduate Studies the authority to approve exceptions to certain indirect cost rates.
-See 8-150.
+The authority to approve indirect cost exceptions comes from the President to the Chief Financial Officer, who has delegated to the Chancellors, to the Vice President–Agriculture and Natural Resources, and to the Vice President–Research and Innovation the authority to approve exceptions to certain indirect cost rates.
+See 8-130.
 Campuses and UCOP may redelegate this authority based on location needs.

-At UCOP, the Vice President–Research and Graduate Studies has redelegated the authority to approve indirect cost rate exceptions to the Research Policy Analysis and Coordination unit (RPAC).
+At UCOP, the Vice President–Research and Innovation has redelegated the authority to approve indirect cost rate exceptions to the Research Policy Analysis and Coordination (RPAC) unit.
 RPAC is responsible for formulating University policy regarding indirect cost rate exceptions, developing the administrative procedures for submitting and reviewing exception requests, and reviewing and coordinating requests for indirect cost rate exceptions.
 On behalf of the UC system, RPAC may contact sponsors directly to clarify their policies on paying indirect costs.

-Only those administrators who have been delegated authority to approve an indirect cost exception may authorize less-than-full indirect cost recovery for a proposal or an award.
+Only those administrators who have been delegated authority to approve an indirect cost exception may authorize less-than-full indirect cost recovery.
 Principal Investigators are not delegated this authority.
-They are not authorized to negotiate with or to accept reduced indirect cost rates from any sponsor.
+This means that Principal Investigators are not authorized to negotiate with or to accept reduced indirect cost rates from any sponsor.

 The reduction of indirect cost recovery, whether imposed by a sponsor or volunteered by the University, may be a form of cost sharing if the project is not recovering its full cost.

 Per 2 CFR § 200.306, voluntary committed cost sharing (e.g. reduction of indirect cost recovery) is not expected in federal funding.

 Each indirect cost exception must be recorded in the Research Enterprise Management System (REMS).
-An exception request should be approved before a proposal is submitted.
-In all cases, an exception request must be approved before an award may be accepted.
-An exception cannot be approved retroactively after the completion of the period of performance of the underlying award.
+An exception request should be approved before an award is accepted.
+For those indirect cost exceptions that require UCOP approval, the requestor should follow the process described in RPAC Guidance Memo 22-04.